Who We Are

 - Parents/Caregivers with children from birth to 18

 - Parents/Caregivers who want help dealing with their child’s challenging behaviours

 - Parents/Caregivers who would like to have a better understanding of their child

 - Parents/Caregivers who would like to develop a better relationship with their children

-- Parents/Caregivers who would like help with practical maters that make it harder to parent well
+- Parents/Caregivers who would like help with practical matters that make it difficult to parent well

-Referrals can be made by parents, caregivers, teachers or other professionals provided there is written consent from the parents.
+Referrals can be made by parents, caregivers, teachers, or other professionals provided there is written consent from the parents.
 A child does not require a diagnosis to access our services.
-Contact the intake worker at Point in Time to make a referral at (705) 457-5345.
+Contact Point in Time to make an appointment with our Quick Access Services (705) 457-5345.